pophealth/quality-measure-engine/README.md

     gem install bundler

-Then run bundler to grab all of the necessay gems:
+Then run bundler to grab all of the necessary gems:

     bundle install